 AIM Lab Project Manger

-Projects at the AIM Lab span education, clinical informatics, and mobile computing in medicine, all aiming to innovate user-centered solutions to healthcare IT.
-The work done by AIM Lab has been honored by funding and awards from the Agency for Healthcare Research Quality, IARS, Society for Technology in Anesthesia, and Medicine 2.0, among others.
+The AIM Lab includes projects that span education, clinical informatics, and mobile computing in medicine.
+Our goal at the AIM Lab is to focus on innovative user-centered solutions to healthcare IT.
+Our work has been honored by funding and awards from the Agency for Healthcare Research Quality, IARS, Society for Technology in Anesthesia, and Medicine 2.0, among others.

-The Manager supervises the technology assistant(s) for these programs, ensuring effective and timely coordinating of all sessions and administering of courses.
+The AIM Lab Project Manager supervises the technology assistant(s) for these programs, ensuring effective and timely coordination of all sessions and administering of courses.
 Responsibilities also include supervision of recording lectures given in the Department of Anesthesia for online viewing and the administration of the department iPad program that provides medical students and resident learners with iPads for educational use.

 The incumbent will provide leadership for using technology in teaching, learning, community building and/or research.
 Oversee and/or provide assistance in the direct integration of technology into course curricula, extra-curricular or co-curricular learning, and/or research projects.
 Work with faculty on the design, development and implementation of content used in traditional on-campus classes or blended and online courses.
 Assist with the planning and conducting research on emerging technologies for use in an academic setting.

-The Project/Lab Manager represents the AIM Lab to partners across Stanford University, including Continuing Medical Education Office, Vice Provost for Online Learning; Office of the General Counsel, Graduate School of Business, Graduate School of Education, and others; also represents the AIM Lab's business and academic operations beyond Stanford to other academic institutions as well as corporations.
+The AIM Lab Project Manager represents the AIM Lab to partners across Stanford University, including Continuing Medical Education Office, Vice Provost for Online Learning; Office of the General Counsel, Graduate School of Business, Graduate School of Education, and others; also represents the AIM Lab's business and academic operations beyond Stanford to other academic institutions as well as corporations.

 - Lead the planning and operations for functions or programs that have significant business, regulatory and/or technical challenges requiring subject matter expertise.
 Manage multiple projects in the Anesthesia Informatics & Media (AIM) Lab.
-This includes Learnly program (a collection of courses and resources for anesthesia learning--a one-year curriculum designed to provide CA-1 residents with competency in the anesthesia basic sciences), research projects, educational courses, and online courses.
+This includes Learnly program (a collection of courses and resources for anesthesia learning--a one-year curriculum designed to provide CA-1 residents with competency in the anesthesia basic sciences), research projects, educational courses, the Stanford Science, Technology and Medicine Summer Program and online courses.

 - Evaluate programs, policies and procedures.
 Identify issues, and develop alternative solutions that may include changes to programs, policies and procedures.
 Manage evaluation of programs, including surveys from participants, and implement changes when needed.